pkhoueiry/wes_germline_gatk/README.md

             AAAAAAAAAAAA
             TTTTTTTTTTTT

-        Finally, we have to specify the path of "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" in the JSON file
-        IF you need to run this pipeline from outside the Docker*
+        We have to specify the path of all resources in the JSON file if this pipeline is used outside the Docker.*

 We can invoke each WDL and shell scripts separately.